npg70/galbreath-old/sources/kintyre-families.md

 ---

-* John G-, attackdc during a shinty match
+* John G-, attacked during a shinty match 1818

     * Unable to find any additional to identify him.